 Emergency Management.
 This USACE Civil Works program addresses flood fighting and the rehabilitation of damaged infrastructure, such as levees or dams.
 In addition, major disasters and emergencies are also coordinated through this program.

 Missouri River Basin Water Management.
 The flows of the Missouri River are managed by the USACE Northwestern Division.
 Eight authorized purposes must be addressed, including flood risk management.
 Flows from the Kansas River are part of the Missouri River Basin, and the Kansas City District Water Management handles this.
 In southern Kansas, the Tulsa District does water control for Arkansas River as part of the USACE Southwestern Division.
-The Water Control staff manages the following reservoirs: Big Hill, Council Grove, El Dorado, Elk City, Fall River, John Redmond, Marion, and Toronto lake projects.
+The Water Management staff manages the following reservoirs: Big Hill, Council Grove, El Dorado, Elk City, Fall River, John Redmond, Marion, and Toronto lake projects.

 Flood Risk Management Projects.
 The USACE Civil Works program has planning studies, projects under design phase, and some in construction in the State of Kansas.
 Those in the Arkansas River Basin are managed by the Tulsa District.
 Those in the Kansas River Basin are part of the Kansas City District.

 Floodplain Management Services.
 The USACE offers assistance in questions about floodplains through the "Flood Plain Management Services Program."
 For those in the Arkansas River Basin, contact the Tulsa District at 918-669-7196.
 Those in the Kansas River Basin need to contact the Kansas City District program manager at 816-389-2365.